White Fang (2018 film): Plot

 When Grey Beaver realises that there are no beavers on his side of the land, he decides to give Kiche to a man named William in exchange for trapping beavers on William's side.
 After selling the amount of mittens he needs to buy back the land, Grey Beaver travels to Fort Yukon with White Fang, where they run into Smith.
 Smith attempts to buy White Fang to make him a fighting dog, an offer that Grey Beaver declines.
 Smith and his henchman Curtis then force Grey Beaver to sell White Fang after stealing his money the night before.
-Smith and Curtis then take White Fang to participate in dog fights, where he wins all his matches, including a match against a lynx.
+Smith and Curtis then take White Fang to participate in dog fights, where he wins all his matches.
 He eventually fights against two dogs and passes out after getting mauled by them in the ring.

 White Fang awakens near a cabin, where an injured Weedon and his wife, Maggie live.
 The next morning, Weedon and Maggie find out that White Fang went through a hole in their chicken coop, killing a few of the birds.
 Maggie then blocks the hole and leaves White Fang in after telling him that he can’t kill the chickens.
 She then goes back to Weedon to tell him that she is pregnant and they agree to go back to San Francisco.
 After that, they check on White Fang, who is calmly resting with the chickens in the coop.

 After White Fang is taken back from Smith and Curtis by Scott and Maggie, Smith enlists the help of Hall, who recently escaped prison, to attack the couple.
 While White Fang and Scott are hiking, Hall attacks them.
 White Fang manages to fight him off with Scott and the two rush home to see that Maggie is being held at knifepoint by Curtis and Smith.
 Smith attempts to hit Scott with his cane when White Fang intercepts him, snatching the cane away from him and snapping it with his jaws.
 After a tiring fight and chase, Curtis, Smith, and Hall are escorted to prison by Hank.